My name is Gazelle Sharmahd I’m your Dossier Leader

 The Constitution of the Islamic Republic of Iran contains provisions nominally protecting minority religious and linguistic rights — Article 15 permits the use of regional languages in media and education alongside Persian, and Articles 13 and 14 recognize Zoroastrians, Jews, and Christians as protected religious minorities.
 In practice, these provisions have been selectively and minimally implemented, while a broader architecture of legal discrimination has systematically disadvantaged non-Persian ethnic groups, Sunni Muslims, and unrecognized religious minorities including Bahais, Mandaeans, and Yarsanis.

 Senior government and military positions are overwhelmingly held by Shia Persian men, with ethnic minority representation limited to largely ceremonial roles.
 Regional development investment has consistently favored ethnically Persian provinces over Kurdistan, Sistan-Baluchestan, Khuzestan, and other minority-majority areas, producing stark disparities in infrastructure, education, healthcare, and economic opportunity that UN special rapporteurs have documented as structurally discriminatory.
-Cultural and linguistic expression — the publication of books in Kurdish, the teaching of Azerbaijani in schools, the performance of Balochi music in public — has been intermittently criminalized or harassed, depending on the political temperature of the moment.

 The Security State and Ethnic Regions